trigan23/trigan23/FOR ME.md

-- 👋 Hi, I’m @trigan23
+- 👋 Hi, I’m Yevgeniy
-- 👀 I’m interested in ...
+- 👀 I’m interested in Volleyboll
 - 🌱 I’m currently learning CSS, HTML, JS.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I'm live in Ukraine, Kiev

 <!---
 trigan23/trigan23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.